Constitution, Bylaws & Operating Policies

 Article IX.
 Meetings.

-General Members Meetings will usually be held during the Society’s Biennial Conference and will be announced to all members by e-mail and on the Society’s webpage and social media platforms at least two months in advance.
+General Members Meetings will usually be held during the Society’s Biennial Conference and will be announced to all members by e-mail and on the Society’s website and social media platforms at least two months in advance.
 Inter-conference Members Meetings will be held at the discretion of the Board of Governors and generally occur in years between biennial conferences.

 Article X. Honorary Members.

 In recognition of distinguished service to the field of marine mammalogy, and on the unanimous recommendation of the Board of Governors, no more than two (2) Members may be nominated for consideration as Honorary Member during any biennial cycle.
 Nominees shall be elected to Honorary Membership by receiving two-thirds of votes cast by Members.
-An additional Honorary Membership is awarded to the recipient of the Kenneth S Norris Lifetime Achievement Award, presented during each biennial meeting.
+An additional Honorary Membership is awarded to the recipient of the Kenneth S. Norris Lifetime Achievement Award, presented during each biennial meeting.
 Honorary Members have all the privileges of Members but are exempt from dues.

 Article XI.
 Geographic Coverage of the Society.